Birth registration

 The following applies to married mothers:

-• The registrar should be notified if the applicant’s legal married husband is not the father of the child.
+• The registrar should be notified if the applicant’s legally married husband is not the father of the child.

 • The father of the child may visit the registrar to sign the father’s column.